Home biogas cheat sheet downloads banner ad.

 Protects Biogas Plant Equipment with Lower Maintenance Costs

-By removing hydrogen sulphide from the raw biogas, Deuto-Clear® Sulfo avoids corrosion from oxidation of the engine and the exhaust gas heat-exchanger of a power plant, making it a better alternative to using oxygen to convert H2S.
+By removing hydrogen sulphide from the raw biogas, Deuto-Clear® Sulfo avoids corrosion from oxidation of the engine and the exhaust gas heat-exchanger of a power plant, making it a better alternative to using oxygen to convert H2S. it’s one of the Biogas Additives that boosts the nitrogen and sulphur content of the digestate – greatly improving agricultural productivity!
+The phosphoric content of the digestate also remains intact.

 You can therefore prolong the intervals between oil and filter changes without violating the operating conditions of the manufacturers.

 Anaerobic digestion (AD) converts biomass to biogas and many say that this process can be aided by using biogas additives.
 However, its performance is often affected by the nutrient condition of AD substrate.
-In this study, a few substrate supplements were selected to promote the biogas production; MgO, FeCl3, and cellulase were selected based on the result from elemental analyses of the biomass.
-The potential impact of the additives on AD process was evaluated by performing a series of biochemical methane potential (BMP) tests.

 BMP reactors with the substrate with one of the selected additives (i.e., MgO of 380 mg Mg L-1, FeCl3 of 88 mg Fe L-1 or cellulase of 25 mg L-1) exhibited higher microbial activity; 5–15% more biogas production was observed, compared to the blank.
-Microbial community analysis showed that different additives resulted in proliferation of different microbial species.
-Therefore, it was decided to add the mixture of the three additives to the biomass.

 Addition of the mixed additive resulted in 22% more gas production.
 Anaerobic digestion (AD) converts biomass to biogas, however, its performance is often affected by the nutrient condition of AD substrate.
 In this study, a number of biogas additives were tested… via Effects of supplement additives on anaerobic biogas …

-More Biogas Engine Additives!
+Even More Biogas Additives!

 OLOA® 46600 Landfill / Biomass / Digester Gas Additive